 But to ensure that it’s the latter, here are some indications that it’s time to incorporate a FAQ page as part of your website:

 - Customers email you with the same questions on an ongoing basis, so it’s better to address them publicly and prominently.

 - You have or plan to create content/landing pages that you can link to and continue the journey from question to conversion.

 - Your product/service/business raises questions and concerns that are best handled in a straightforward manner.

-That last point is especially important as an FAQ page presents a unique opportunity to directly address concerns and remove obstacles on the path to purchase.
+That last point is especially important as a FAQ page presents a unique opportunity to directly address concerns and remove obstacles on the path to purchase.

-Consider how you can strategically raise the right questions to educate customers about your products and create demand.
+Consider how to strategically raise the right questions to educate customers about your products and create demand.

 How should I answer my FAQs?